 We had some hands-on experience with the Coolpad Note 3 Plus at today’s launch event.
 Our initial examination tells us that besides the sharpness, overall quality of the display has also been improved.
-Also, the camera quality seems like a definite improvement over last generation model.
+Also, the camera quality seems like a definite improvement over last-generation model.
 If company officials are to be believed, Coolpad has also incorporated a few changes under the hood to improve on the battery life.

 So yes, seems like Coolpad has worked on improving the overall Note 3 “Experience” rather than just putting weight on ‘better specifications’.

 Whether or not the changes made to Coolpad Note 3 have a lasting impact, we will know only after our full review.
-For now, Coolpad Note 3 Plus feels like a good option for online buyers restricted by a 9,000 INR budget, but might not be able to entice those open to spending a little more.
+For now, Coolpad Note 3 Plus feels like a good option for online buyers restricted by a 9,000 INR budget, but might not be able to entice those open to spend a little more.